jdeluyck/kcoreorg-website/_pages/about-kcore-org.md

 At kcore.org, I do take your privacy seriously.

 ### Hosting partner
-The hosting is done using [Github Pages](https://pages.github.com/), but it is passed through [Cloudflare](https://cloudflare.com) to enable some server-side redirects.
-I haven't found a better way to do this that doesn't involve spinning up some virtual server.
+The hosting is done on a [Netcup](https://www.netcup.com/en/?ref=270183) VPS, using [Proxmox VE](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview).
+DNS is hosted with [deSEC.io](https://desec.io/).

 ### Analytics
 I do not use any analytics software.